 Mother's Day, Muttertag, La Festa della Mamma, Mothering Sunday, Fete des Meres, Día de las Madres... it goes by many different names, but however you say it, the expression of love and appreciation is the same.

 Motherhood has always been celebrated.
 In prehistoric tribes the mother Goddess was worshiped as the creator of life.
-Female goddess figures are found in many archeological digs.
+Female goddess figures are found in many archaeological digs.

 In ancient Egypt, Isis was the Queen of Heaven who ruled over all matters concerning mothering.
 In ancient Greece Rhea was revered as the mother goddess and in ancient Rome it was Hera, the jealous wife of Zeus, and another mother goddess known as Cybele.